CornellCustomDev/CD-LaravelStarterKit/src/CUAuth/README.md

 ```

 ## AppTesters
 On non-production sites, the [AppTesters](./Middleware/AppTesters.php) middleware checks the "APP_TESTERS" environment variable for a comma-separated list of users.
-If the current user is not logged in and in the list, the middleware will return an HTTP_FORBIDDEN response.
+If a user is logged in and not in the list, the middleware will return an HTTP_FORBIDDEN response.

 The field used for looking up users is `netid` by default.
 It is configurable in the [config/cu-auth.php](../../config/cu-auth.php) file as `user_lookup_field`.